Kh1ng/llm-chat/README.md

 ## Getting Started

-initial release on iOS and macOS soon (tm).
+Initial release on iOS and macOS soon (tm).

 See the [Wiki](https://github.com/llm-chat/wiki) for: